KittNeKit/BookWise/README.md

 password = user123123
 ```

-or register you own user via /api/users/ and get access token
+or register your own user via /api/users/ and get an access token